THE BEST CYCLING SUNGLASSES

 I did discover that several online cycling stores have a good range of brands and models of sunglasses for cyclists.
 Some of the better stores even have people on their chat lines who know cycling sunglasses pretty well and could answer a lot of questions about them.

-Those with great customer service also make it easy for you to buy a few pair, check them out, and then return the ones you don’t want to keep within 30 days.
+Those with great customer service also make it easy for you to buy a few pairs, check them out, and then return the ones you don’t want to keep within 30 days.
 As long as you return it in like-new condition with all the tags, packaging, etc., they’ll give you a full refund or credit/exchange and pay for the return shipping.

 The US store Competitive Cyclist has the best selection of cycling sunglasses of the online cycling stores I’ve ranked (see here for cycling store rankings).
 They have exceptional customer service and a 30-day return policy like what I described above.
 They get it.
+That link will take you straight to their cycling sunglasses page.

 Since I live in the US and they had the best selection, I bought most of the sunglasses on the list from Competitive Cyclist.